For some, time away from responsibilities amounts to luxury solo travel.

 - Let someone else do the research.
 Given the number of people stranded as a result of the Coronavirus pandemic, I think there will be a resurgence in popularity of travel agents.
 Travel agents have knowledge that the ordinary traveler, no matter how much they research, doesn't have.
 So, for a bit of luxury, buy yourself some time and let a travel agent do the planning.

 - Get VIP service from one place to another.
 Transitions are the most complicated and stressful aspects of independent travel: getting from the airport to your hotel, moving from city to city, orienting yourself in a new destination.
 There are now companies that will take care of these logistical details for you.
 It's an “untour.”
 They'll do a lot of your advance booking and give you hotel options in terms of standard and upgrades.
 They'll have a person with a sign at the airport waiting for you.
 There will be another person at your hotel to give you an orientation on the city.
-The service is amazing!
-Read about my experience with such a tour here.

 - If luxury accommodation is important to you.